orkes-io/docs/docs/developer-guides/task-to-domain.md

 <p align="center"><img src="/content/img/task-routing.png" alt="Task to domain example workflow" width="90%"
                        height="auto"/></p>

-Conductor supports a feature where the same task can be routed to a different set of workers based on a concept called as **Task to Domain**.
+Conductor supports a feature where the same task can be routed to a different set of workers based on a concept called as **Task-to-domain**.
 This value is supplied to the workflow when triggered, and if present, it routes the tasks in a different way than usual.
 This is illustrated as shown below.

 <p align="center"><img src="/content/img/task-routing-domains.png" alt="Task to domain example workflow" width="90%"
                        height="auto"/></p>